gavthedev/learning-diary/week11/README.md

 Next step possible deploy
 New: solved 6kyu kata 'Tribonacci Sequence'
 New: Solved 6kuy kata 'Sum of Digits / Digital Root
+new: solved 6kyu kata 'Multiples of 3 or 5'